 The way that the test detects blood is by looking for signs of a chemical reaction.
-A chemical substance called guaiac is infused into a small paper card that is part of the FOBT at-home kit.
+Guaiac, a chemical substance, is infused into a small paper card that is part of the FOBT at-home kit.
 After samples are collected and smeared onto the card, they are sent to a lab for testing.

-During testing, a second chemical called peroxidase is added to the samples.
-If blood is present in the stool, a chemical reaction occurs when it mixes with the peroxidase and guaiac.
+During testing, a second chemical called hydrogen peroxide is added to the samples.
+If blood is present in the stool, a chemical reaction occurs when it mixes with the hydrogen peroxide and guaiac.
 In this way, the test can identify whether there is occult blood in the stool.

-Depending on a person’s symptoms, a fecal occult blood test may be used for diagnosis of various health conditions.
-For example, detecting gastrointestinal bleeding may help determine a cause of anemia.
-FOBT can also be involved in identifying several types of health issues affecting the gastrointestinal system.
+Depending on your symptoms, an FOBT may be used to diagnose various health conditions.
+For example, if you see blood in your stool, your doctor may order a FOBT.
+Detecting gastrointestinal bleeding may help determine the cause of anemia (for example, unexplained iron deficiency anemia).
+FOBT can also identify several types of health issues affecting the gastrointestinal system.

 Whether for screening or diagnosis, a doctor is in the best position to determine if FOBT or any other test is appropriate in your specific case.

 Finding a Fecal Occult Blood Test

 How can I get a fecal occult blood test?

 The most common method for FOBT testing is to use an at-home kit.
 Your doctor may prescribe and mail an FOBT kit directly to you.
 Alternatively, you can purchase a kit online or over the counter without a prescription.